kdheepak/blog/content/29-my-python-2-vs-3-problem.md

 Python 3.0 has been out for almost 10 years now and Python 2.7 has an end date attached to it (2020 will be last year for official support for Python2), which means it is definitely not going to believe any bugfixes or improvements in the future.
 Maybe it is not unreasonable to expect Python3 packages to be incompatitble with Python2.
 However, many enterprise applications and solutions are still using Python2, which are currently not written to be Python3 compatible.
+In my experience of using Python, I've not encountered a case with a package was only Python2 compatible but have encountered multiple packages where it is only Python3 compatible.
+This post is mainly to start a discussion around this topic.

 If you are reading this and have best practices to share, I would be very keen to hearing from you.
 Do you write packages that are only compatible with Python3, or strive to make them cross compatible?